Axis powers: History

 The Empire of Japan, a constitutional monarchy with Hirohito as its Emperor, was the principal Axis power in Asia and the Pacific.
 Under the emperor were a political cabinet and the Imperial General Headquarters, with two chiefs of staff.
 By 1945 the Emperor of Japan was more than a symbolic leader; he played a major role in devising a strategy to keep himself on the throne.

 At its peak, Japan's Greater East Asia Co-Prosperity Sphere included Manchuria, Inner Mongolia, large parts of China, Malaysia, French Indochina, the Dutch East Indies, the Philippines, Burma, a small part of India, and various Pacific Islands in the central Pacific.

 As a result of the internal discord and economic downturn of the 1920s, militaristic elements set Japan on a path of expansionism.
 As the Japanese home islands lacked natural resources needed for growth, Japan planned to establish hegemony in Asia and become self-sufficient by acquiring territories with abundant natural resources.
 Japan's expansionist policies alienated it from other countries in the League of Nations and by the mid-1930s brought it closer to Germany and Italy, who had both pursued similar expansionist policies.
 Cooperation between Japan and Germany began with the Anti-Comintern Pact, in which the two countries agreed to ally to challenge any attack by the Soviet Union.

 Japan entered into conflict against the Chinese in 1937.
-The Japanese invasion and occupation of parts of China resulted in numerous atrocities against civilians, such as the Nanking massacre and the Three Alls Policy.
+The Japanese invasion and occupation of parts of China resulted in numerous atrocities against civilians, such as the Nanjing Massacre and the Three Alls Policy.
 The Japanese also fought skirmishes with Soviet–Mongolian forces in Manchukuo in 1938 and 1939.
 Japan sought to avoid war with the Soviet Union by signing a non-aggression pact with it in 1941.